Nationals vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

+- Washington is 16-18 this season when entering a game as the underdog by +150 or more on the moneyline.

+- Oddsmakers have implied with the moneyline set for this matchup that the Nationals have a 40% chance of pulling out a win.

-- Games involving Washington have gone over the total set by sportsbooks in 40 of 86 chances this season.
+- Washington's games have gone over the total in 40 of its 87 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!